Recycle your Barbies, Matchbox cars and more by mailing old toys to Mattel

 Mattel is not the only toymaker aiming to go green.
 Lego has a program called Lego Replay to donate used bricks to children's nonprofits in the US.
 And Hasbro partners with TerraCycle to offer its consumers a free shipping label to mail off and responsibly dispose of Hasbro toys and games.
 And Hasbro is phasing out plastic from its packaging, as well.

-Mattel's program is first launching in the United States and Canada, but similar take back programs for Mattel toys will also be coming to France, Germany and the UK.
+Mattel's program is first launching in the United States and Canada, and similar take back programs for Mattel toys also launched in France, Germany and the UK.

 Right now, only Barbie, Matchbox and Mega toys are included in the program.
 But the company says it wants to eventually expand the program to accept any Mattel toy.